 - The proposals centre on making the enfranchisement process simpler, but do not state what redress there will be for existing leaseholders.
 Until the reform is rolled out, leaseholders will remain locked in their leasehold properties, obliged to comply with the onerous terms of the lease.

-- Furthermore, though the premium may be reduced, it will still be a cost borne by existing leaseholders – a cost which future homeowners will not be encumbered with.
+- Furthermore, though the premium may be reduced, it will still be a cost borne by existing leaseholders – a cost that future homeowners will not be encumbered with.
 Existing leaseholders may be able to free themselves from their leasehold traps, but they will have to pay to do so.

 - In bringing a claim in respect of the bad or negligent advice against the conveyancer, existing leaseholders could be provided with the sum required to meet the enfranchisement premium.

 - However, those who decide to wait for reform, may find that they have lost the right to bring a claim if, when they come to bring that claim, more than six years have expired since purchasing the property.
-The law imposes a strict limitation on the amount of time which may elapse between the date of a cause of action arising and the claim being made.
+The law imposes a strict limitation on the amount of time that may elapse between the date of a cause of action arising and the claim being made.
 This was discussed in a previous article here.

 FS Legal Solicitors